Our Faith Team

 Dr. Arvind Sharma

-Arvind, our Hindu chaplain, hails from India.
+Arvind, our Hindu volunteer, hails from India.
 He has been a Professor of Comparative Religion at McGill since 1987.
 Dr. Sharma has been a regular participant in the Parliament of World’s Religions and has been instrumental in convening three Global Conferences on World’s Religions After September 11 in Montreal in 2006, 2011, and 2016.
 The 2016 conference saw the launch of the Universal Declaration of Human Rights by the World's Religions.
 His latest of many books is Ghandi: A Spiritual Biography.
-As MORSL Hindu chaplain, Dr. Sharma hosts several "What is Spirituality?" workshops per year, where he explores the topic of spirituality and leads students in a guided relaxation and Om meditation session.
+As MORSL Hindu volunteer, Dr. Sharma hosts several "What is Spirituality?" workshops per year, where he explores the topic of spirituality and leads students in a guided relaxation and Om meditation session.

 arvind.sharma [at] mcgill.ca (Email Arvind)!